 Cada Paso del Camino

-Cada Paso del Camino is a unique collaboration between MHP Salud and the Health Center Nuestra Clinica Del Valle to provide holistic preventive, diagnostic and treatment services to the underserved and uninsured residents living in rural Texas colonias.
+Our Community Health Workers provide outreach, one-on-one education, referrals, and follow-up appointments, in order build a stronger network of social services to program participants.
+The unique collaboration between MHP Salud and the health center Nuestra Clinica Del Valle is a landmark initiative to provide comprehensive preventive, diagnostic and treatment services to the underserved and often uninsured residents living in rural Texas colonias.